TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

     tags: [infosec, ctf]
 ---

-Deserialization attacks have grown in popularity over the past decade, with code execution flaws hitting giants such as [Microsoft Sharepoint](https://www.cve.org/CVERecord?id=CVE-2025-53770)— even in 2025.
-But what if we could perform deserialization attacks in C++?

-Recently, I designed a CTF pwn challenge demonstrating deserialization attacks on a C++ program written with the [cereal library](https://github.com/USCiLab/cereal).

-In this post, we'll walk through the challenge, revisit C++ internals, and explore binary exploitation techniques beyond {% abbr "ROP", "Return-Oriented Programming" %}.
-We’ll learn how even a properly written C++ program could be vulnerable to remote code execution thanks to insecure deserialization.
+Breakfast is a CTF challenge I designed for CrewCTF 2025.
+With deserialization attacks being in vogue, I wanted to explore the topic in C++ and as a result, found an interesting niche bug in the [cereal library](https://github.com/USCiLab/cereal).
+In this writeup, we'll revisit C++ internals and explore binary exploitation techniques beyond {% abbr "ROP", "Return-Oriented Programming" %}.
+We’ll learn how even a properly written C++ program could be vulnerable to remote code execution through insecure deserialization.

+In a future post, I will share a more detailed writeup on the research.
+But for now, let's have fun and focus on the challenge. :)

 ## The Challenge